aryabattal/aryabattal/README.md

 <a href="https://www.linkedin.com/in/arya-battal-773642207/">LinkedIn💻</a>or via  <a href="mailto:arya-battal@hotmail.com">my Email📫 </a>

 ## ⚡ Fun fact:
-I once taught programming at a vocational college in Syria for three years, helping students build real projects.
+At the age of 20, I taught programming at a vocational college in Syria for three years, guiding students in building real-world projects.

 ---